 When picking an Isa, the first thing to decide is whether you want to fix your interest rate or opt for more flexibility with a variable rate.

-If you want to secure the interest rate you earn on your savings, and are happy to lock your money away for a set period of time, then a fixed-rate ISA might be for you.
+If you want to secure the interest rate you earn on your savings, and are happy to lock your money away for a set period of time, a fixed-rate Isa might be for you.